 No latent/carrier state; upon death small grey worms burst forth from the abdomen, subjecting everyone within a 5′ burst to the gloom grubs disease and then immediate dissipate into vapor.
 Anyone with cold iron covering their navel automatically succeeds in the Fortitude Save to contract the disease.

 This superstition is based on the Japanese superstition that Raijin (雷神, Shinto mythology), the god of storms, lightning, and thunder, would eat the navels and entire abdomens of children.
-Thus Japanese parents often tell their children to hide their bellybuttons during a storm and probably has its origins in preventing illness.
+Japanese parents would tell their children to hide their bellybuttons during a storm and so its origin is in preventing illness.